 Living Spaces Using Silver Satin Benjamin Moore

-This sitting room features a palette of gray and beige decor, showing that Silver Satin plays well with both of these shades.
+This sitting room shared at Spectrum Paint features a palette of gray and beige decor, showing that Silver Satin plays well with both of these shades.
 It also adds a nice touch of contrast against the white trim.

 Here’s a simpler palette, shared at The Paint People, that’s clean and sophisticated.
-Silver Satin looks creamy and lovely against the white trim, doors and fireplace, and allows black accents to pop.
+Silver Satin looks creamy and lovely against the white trim, doors, and fireplace, and allows black accents to pop.

-Silver Satin Benjamin Moore offers a tiny hint of color and feels light and airy in this lovely home.
+Silver Satin Benjamin Moore offers a tiny hint of color and feels light and airy room featured at The DIY Playbook.
 It’s the perfect neutral backdrop that complements virtually any decor style and lets your favorite decor pieces stand out.

-In this space, Silver Satin paint is transformed by the light throughout the day.
-The designer, Julia Mack describes the shade as sophisticated and flexible, and explains that the walls look white during the day but morph into taupe as daylight subsides.
+In this space shared at Bob Vila, Silver Satin paint is transformed by the light throughout the day.
+The designer, Julia Mack describes the shade as sophisticated and flexible and explains that the walls look white during the day but morph into taupe as daylight subsides.

 Kitchens Using Silver Satin Benjamin Moore

 Here’s another stunning example, this one from Pure Wow, of Silver Satin paint on kitchen cabinets.
 It’s neutral enough to lay back and let the dramatic, marbled center island and gold hood range be the stars of the show.

 I love this modern update on farmhouse-chic decor from Saw Nail and Paint!
 A fresh, clean color palette with silver accents keep this kitchen looking light and bright.
 The only wall surface in this space is the small sliver above the cabinets, and Silver Satin is the right color for the job.

 A fresh coat of Silver Satin paint was all that was needed to brighten up the cabinets in this kitchen by 2 Cabinet Girls.
 Check out the before and after photos!

-I never would have guessed that the cabinets in this kitchen were off-white.
+I never would have guessed that the cabinets in this kitchen found on Decorpad were off-white.
 This space looks so light and bright!
 I love the pairing of the light blue kitchen island and Silver Satin kitchen cabinets.

 Bathrooms Using Silver Satin Benjamin Moore

 Benjamin Moore Silver Satin definitely looks gray in this cool-toned bathroom shared by Jen Libutti Home.
 It complements the stoneware tiled look of the lower wall and contrasts with the white bathtub and vanity cabinets.

 Bedrooms Using Silver Satin Benjamin Moore

 This might be my favorite look for BM Silver Satin: a soft, dreamy, creamy off-white, paired with white trim and white and off-white furniture.
 The black picture frames and gold bedside sconces serve as accent pieces that pop, in this lovely bedroom from The DIY Playbook.

-This lovely bedroom feels like a Parisian flat.
+This lovely bedroom from Finding Beauty Mom feels like a Parisian flat.
 Silver Satin complements the high ceilings, making the space feel open and airy without the starkness of pure white.
 It contrasts with the white trim and works with the pale decor palette.

 Dining Rooms Using Silver Satin Benjamin Moore

-Again, Silver Satin wins at bringing a bright airiness to a space without being white-white.
+Again, Benjamin Moore shows that Silver Satin wins at bringing a bright airiness to a space without being white-white.
 And again, it adds just the right amount of contrast to the white trim.
-It complements virtually any neutral color palette containing beige, off-white and wood shades.
-I especially like how this dining room feels so fresh and open, even with stately, vintage pieces like the chandelier, fireplace and decor touches.
+It complements virtually any neutral color palette containing beige, off-white, and wood shades.

 More Spaces Using Silver Satin Benjamin Moore

 We all dream about this much storage in the laundry room, right?
 With practically every inch of wall space taken up by cabinet and closet doors, Silver Satin is a perfect, off-white color choice that pairs perfectly with the gray countertops, backsplash and floors in this space from Claire Jefford.